-Interest income is recorded on an accrual basis and includes amortization of premiums and accretion of discounts.
-Discounts and premiums to par value on securities purchased are accreted/amortized into interest income over the life of the respective security.
-Premiums and discounts are determined based on the cash flows expected to be received for a particular investment upon maturity.
+Interest income is recorded on an accrual basis and includes amortization of discounts and accretion of premiums.
+Discounts and premiums to par value on securities purchased are amortized/accreted into interest income over the life of the respective security.
+Discounts and premiums are determined based on the cash flows expected to be received for a particular investment upon maturity.